MAVIDH Score: A COVID-19 Severity Scoring using Chest X-Ray Pathology Features: Results

 \subsection{MAVIDH score assessment}

 As stated in the methodology, the assessment of the MAVIDH score model was done by creating a method for grouping the patients in specific moments of symptom progression.
 As the score only approximately correlates with the patient severity, the grouping method helps to assess the correlation to the expected trend by comparing different statistical metrics from each group.
-In total, there were 57 images from patients not admitted in ICU, 37 in the vicinity of being admitted, 112 images of patients in ICU, and 31 in the vicinity of being released.
+In total, there were 54 images from patients not admitted in ICU, 27 in the vicinity of being admitted, and 72 images of patients in ICU.

-Trained with the particular proposed labels, the binary regression model outputs a probability given by the logistic function, which is used here as the MAVIDH severity score.
+Trained with the particular proposed labels, the binary regression model outputs a probability given by the linear regression function, which is used here as the MAVIDH severity score.
 Since every image has a respective score, the box and whisker plot was chosen to illustrate the different statistical metrics from each of the groups in Fig. \ref{fig:box_score_our}.
-The box plot presents some worth mentioning points regarding the agreement to the expected trend, like the fact that the upper quartile of patients that were not in ICU (0.22) was smaller than all the other groups (0.345, 0.370, and 0.324).
-The fact that patients in the vicinity of ICU admission have more spread and higher median score (0.496) is also somewhat expected as these patients should be close to or already presenting severe symptoms.
-In the group of patients in ICU, the interquartile range consolidates at a higher level and tighter range (0.203) as compared to others, showing that severity is more consistent between images.
-The patients in the vicinity of being released have a slightly smaller median than other ICU-related groups and much less distance between the upper quartile and maximum value than other groups.
+The box plot presents some worth mentioning points regarding the agreement to the expected trend, like the fact that the upper quartile of patients that were not in ICU (0.40) was smaller than the lower quartile of all the other groups (0.47, 0.51).
+The fact that images of patients in the vicinity of ICU admission have more spread and almost the same median score (0.57) as the ones in ICU is also somewhat expected as these patients should be close to or already presenting severe symptoms.
+In the group of patients in ICU, the interquartile range consolidates at a higher level and tighter range (0.16) as compared to others, showing that severity is more consistent between images.
+Moreover, the caps on the ICU-related groups representing the minimum score values are all higher than the median of the non-ICU group.